qiskit-community/qiskit-dynamics/docs/userguide/how_to_use_different_array_libraries.rst

 How-to use different array libraries and types with Qiskit Dynamics
 ===================================================================

-Main points:
-- You can use JAX or numpy
-- For models/solving you can use JAX, JAX sparse, numpy, scipy sparse

 The simulations and computations in Qiskit Dynamics can be executed with different array libraries and types.
 A user can choose to use either NumPy or JAX to define their models, and the code in Qiskit Dynamics will execute as if the array operations had been natively written in either library.